25 Ways to Reward Yourself

 1 Point - Cooking a healthy dinner.

-1 Point - For taking at least three bonus actions in a day like; standing for 5 minutes every hour, walking up stairs instead of taking an elevator, parking my car far away from store or riding bike instead of driving.
+1 Point - For taking at least three bonus actions in a day like; standing for 5 minutes every hour, walking up stairs instead of taking an elevator, parking my car far away from the store or riding a bike instead of driving.

 You can add things to your list that encourage positive behaviors.
 After I get 100 points I reward myself with something from my list.
 Here are 25 examples of things you can reward yourself with that do NOT include food.

 1. Take a dog for a swim.